Financing Your Education

 Investing in your education is one of the most rewarding, but costly investments you can make.
 It is important to be aware of ways to financially prepare yourself to be able to afford school costs (tuition, textbooks, and school supplies), but also budgeting for other costs (commuting, going out for lunch with your friends, and living expenses like rent or your cell phone bill).

-At Toronto Metropolitan University (TMU), there are many ways to help finance your education:
+There are many ways to help finance your education:

-- Ontario Student Assistance Program, external link (OSAP)
+- Ontario Student Assistance Program (external link, opens in new window) (OSAP)

 - We also have TMU-specific OSAP information available on our website.